 - 1. Depress the brake pedal and apply the parking brake. - 2.
 Turn OFF all switches, shift to P (Park), and turn OFF the vehicle. - Push the charging door where the icon is located to open.
-The charge door opens only when the door is unlocked until 2 minutes after turn OFF. - 4.
-Remove the charging inlet cover 1.
+The charging door opens only when the door is unlocked.

+4. Remove the charging inlet cover (1).

-Open the Charging port in Emergency
+Unlock Charging Connector in Emergency